ecemecemk/HoliLoc/README.md

 # HoliLoc
 Understanding protein subcellular locations is crucial in systems biology, drug development, and proteomics.
 Of the 20,394 human proteins, only 7,348 have experimentally verified localization annotations (UniProt, 2020_05).
 Leveraging AI and diverse data is essential.
 HoliLoc integrates amino acid sequences, interactome data, and protein-protein interactions for human proteins.
 HoliLoc covers 22 locations in a multi-class, multi-label approach and can be utilize for holistic protein subcellular localization insights.

-Subcellular locations that HoliLoc covers are:
+Subcellular locations that HoliLoc covers:
 1. Actin Filaments
 2. Aggresome
 3. Cell Junctions